 Updates of digital tools and services from larger businesses always raise many questions and concerns regarding future functionality.
-Even product updates of a mid-size company can create quite a bustle if businesses rely on the company service.
-Thus, it is easy to imagine the anticipation and excitement marketers had while waiting for the Google Analytics 4 release.
+Even product updates of a mid-size company can create quite a bustle if businesses rely on the company’s service.
+Thus, it is easy to imagine marketers’ anticipation and excitement while waiting for the Google Analytics 4 release.

 And now it is there.
 Announced earlier in 2019, Google Analytics 4 was released in October 2020.
 You can often find marketers referring to it using the acronym GA4.

 What does the GA 4 version represent for marketers, and how does one get started with it?
 This article will briefly walk you through the main steps one needs to know, beginning with GA4.

 Google Analytics 4 is a new tracking platform by Google that passed multiple alterations and turned out with a range of key features that distinguish it from Universal Analytics and all previous releases.
 All previous Google tracking tools were deployed for either website or app tracking.
 No solution would track both properties.
 New Google Analytics 4 is a much-awaited ‘App+Web’ GA property for websites and apps tracking.

 The main feature of Google Analytics 4 is an advanced machine learning model that provides helpful insights and gives a complete understanding of customers across devices and platforms.

 Thus, in GA 4, the focus shifts from individual metrics to the end-to-end customer journey, from acquisition to retention.

 Another exciting update about GA 4 is that users can easily connect their GA4 property to BigQuery absolutely for free and almost in no time export all their data.
 Plus, GA 4 is all about “events.”
 These events are the primary way that data is presented in the new Google Analytics.

 So how do you start to collect events in GA 4?

 Google Tag Manager has two tag templates available that marketers can use to configure GA4 tracking on their website: